68th Annual Salem Art Fair & Festival

 The Salem Art Fair & Festival features approximately 200 artists each year in the Artist Marketplace.
-The Salem Art Fair & Festival takes great pride in showcasing artists from all over the U.S., but the majority of artists are from Oregon and neighboring states.
-Disciplines are sorted into the categories of 2-D Mixed Media, 3-D Mixed Media, Ceramics, Cottage Crafts, Digital Art, Drawing, Emerging Artist, Fiber, Fiber Wearables, Glass, Graphics & Printmaking, Jewelry, Metalworks, Painting, Photography, Sculpture and Wood.
+The Salem Art Association takes great pride in showcasing artists from all over the U.S., but the majority hails from right here in the Pacific Northwest.
+In 2016, 113 Oregon artists and 36 Washington artists were represented.
+Disciplines are sorted into the categories of 2-D Mixed Media, 3-D Mixed Media, Ceramics, Cottage Crafts, Digital Art, Drawing, Emerging Artist, Fiber, Fiber Wearables, Glass, Graphics & Printmaking, Jewelry, Metalworks, Painting, Photography, Sculpture, and Wood.

 CHECK BACK IN JUNE 2017 FOR A FULL LIST OF VISUAL ARTISTS

 Nancy Wilkins has lived in Portland since 1987, having migrated from the East Coast.
 She received a BFA in Printmaking and Photography from Marylhurst University in 1999, and continues to combine these interests in her work—primarily abstract monoprints and mixed media collage.
 In 2014 Nancy was commissioned by the Port of Portland to do a large-scale mixed-media mural, incorporating the Portland Airport’s iconic carpet.
 She has exhibited in juried shows across the country, including Salem, Cherry Creek, Ann Arbor, and Bellevue, and has taught at Marylhurst, Pacific University and private workshops.
 Nancy was a long-time board member of Art In The Pearl, is a current member of Waterstone Gallery in Portland and works at the Annie Meyer Gallery in Portland.